How to Grow Cherry Tomatoes in a Pot

 Grape Cherry Tomatoes

-Grape cherry tomatoes are oblong shaped.
-They’re often red varieties are produce longer, tomato-y fruits.
+Grape cherry tomatoes are oblong-shaped.
+They’re often red varieties and produce longer, tomato-y fruits.

 Purple Cherry Tomatoes